 Schizophrenia and drug use often turn into schizophrenia and addiction.
 To effectively treat schizophrenia and a co-occurring substance use disorder, one must attend dual diagnosis treatment.

 Causes of Schizophrenia

-Although the exact cause of schizophrenia is still unknown, there are many risk factors that can contribute to the development of the mental illness.
-Some of these risk factors are described below.
+Although the exact cause of schizophrenia is still unknown, there are many risk factors that can contribute to its development.
+The following are common risk factors:

 People’s genetic makeup is often part of the reason why they develop mental health disorders.
 Thus, if schizophrenia runs in a person’s family, he or she has a stronger chance of later developing the disorder than most.

 Structural or Chemical Changes in the Brain